Master's in Low Incidence Disabilities at KU

 Benefits of the program include:

-*This program is a Master of Science in Education degree in special education with an emphasis in low-incidence disabilities.
+*This program is a Master of Science in Education degree in special education with an emphasis in low incidence disabilities.
+The program also satisfies the requirements to pursue a licensure endorsement in low incidence disabilities in Kansas.